hnpl/dinocpu-assignments/wq23_assignment4_caching.md

 applications are memory-intensive, if the data can be independently processed, there are DLP techniques exist in hardware that helps increasing the throughput of memory accesses to hide the high memory latency.

+On the hardware/software interaction side, for this assignment, the simple benchmarks should reveal the effectiveness of the cache system on different program behaviours.
+Having a cache system, even a simple one like in the DINO CPU, drastically improves the performance of the system on a lot (but not all) of real world applications.
+That is why even a low-end chip has some short of a cache system, and why a high-end chip tends to dedicate a lot of its area for the cache system.

+However, a cache system does not always improve the performance for all workloads.
+In fact, by introducing a cache system, we are making the latency of pulling a piece of data from memory higher.
+There are algorithms that are naturally cache unfriendly, and it is still an open question on whether the cache system should be able to adapt to a variety algorithms, or the software developers should reprogram the program to maximize the utilization of the cache system.

 On the other hand, as you can see from the assignment, the timing within a computer system is significantly dependent on the behaviour of workload itself, and a small change